Yorkshire Wolds Way

 Climbing out of Millington and looking across to the far side of the valley is the site of Millington Pasture.
 There are a couple of short, steep climbs up the sides of dry valleys beyond Millington and then a gradual rise to a high point from which, if the weather is clear, you may be able to spot the towers of the Humber Bridge, York Minster, Lincoln Cathedral and the lighthouse on Flamborough Head!

-The Yorkshire Wolds Way continues on beyond Huggate, where the Wolds Inn provides refreshment, before dropping into the appealing dry valleys of Horse Dale and Holm Dale.
-The path then climbs gradually to reach Fridaythorpe, where there is a pub, accommodation, a shop and a cafe.
+The Yorkshire Wolds Way continues on beyond Huggate, where the Wolds Inn provides refreshment, as does Rachel’s Walnut Cottage Tearoom, before dropping into the appealing dry valleys of Horse Dale and Holm Dale.
+The path then climbs gradually to reach Fridaythorpe, where there is a pub, accommodation, a shop at the Petrol Station and Seaways cafe.
 Take a rest at the walkers’ shelter/ bus shelter set alongside the village pond, this smart modern building is part of the WANDER – art along the Yorkshire Wolds Way series of artworks.